Tuesday, June 22, 2010

 Hugstetten

-Yesterday I participated in an excursion to Hugstetten organized by Freiburg's Geschichtsverein Schau-ins-Land.
-What is so exciting about Hugstetten, a village North-West of Freiburg?
+Yesterday, I participated in an excursion to Hugstetten organized by Freiburg's Geschichtsverein Schau-ins-Land.
+What is so exciting about this village Northwest of Freiburg?
 Konrad von Andlaw planted an English Garden around his castle in Hugstetten in 1827.

 Erected by his children: Andlaw's tombstone at Hugstetten's church wall